 - “Maybe it needs a refresh thread button?”

-In the second episode (coming soon) we will talk more in depth about communication and traction.
+In the next episode we will talk more in depth about communication and traction.

-it is here to show you that you don’t have to worry about having many thing to do, it goes by:
+it’s here to show you that you don’t have to worry about having many things to do, it goes by:

 - Show media

 - Sometime people write "1/x" we could remove/lighten that?